 In 1945 a group of concerned citizens formed the Stevens Point War Chest to help the war effort through a coordinated local fund drive.
 While the name and the focus have changed, United Way continues to raise money through a community-wide fund drive each year.
-In the 2010 campaign, over $2.5 million was raised.
+In the 2013 campaign, more than $2.8 million was raised.

 United Way of Portage County is one of 1,300 nonprofit United Ways in the United States.
 Each operates independently and is governed by a local volunteer board of directors.